Book an appointment using SetMore

-On the other end of the marriage spectrum are people who are married but don’t actually know it or don’t intend to be married at all.
+Then there are those who are on the other end of the marriage spectrum.
+They are people who are unwittingly married or have no intention of marriage at all.
 Common law marriage is known as an informal marriage for a reason.
 The formalities associated with a proposal, exchanging of vows, the wedding itself, etc. require forethought and planning.
-People that are common law married often times don’t even know that they are married until one or the other of them asserts that they are.
+People that are common law married oftentimes don’t even know that they are married.
+Until one or the other of them asserts that they are.

-What if you find yourself in a situation where your roommate, girlfriend/boyfriend or other person in your life is suggesting that you and he or she are actually common law married?
+What if your roommate, partner, or someone claims you’re in a common law marriage?
 This designation carries with it real life consequences and responsibilities.
-The Law Office of Bryan Fagan, PLLC is here to help walk you through the essentials when it comes to common law marriage today.
+How can you avoid common law marriage?
+The Law Office of Bryan Fagan, PLLC is here to help walk you through the essentials.

 A breakdown of Common Law Marriage in Texas

-As I alluded to earlier in this blog post Common Law Marriage is a marriage in which two people agree to be married, live together as a married couple and hold themselves out as being married to other people.
-This is all in spite of never going in front of a judge or preacher to be formally married and never having contacted a county clerk to get a marriage license.
+Common Law Marriage is a marriage in which two people agree to be married.
+They live together as a married couple and hold themselves out as being married to other people.
+This is all in spite of never going in front of a judge or preacher to be formally married.
+They never contacted a county clerk to get a marriage license.
 These are the qualifications for a common law marriage in Texas as set out in the Texas Family Code.

 To start with, you and another person have to actually agree to be married.
 This can be done by an oral agreement or something in writing and must take place presently.
 It cannot be a “promise to get married when we both turn forty if neither of us is married yet”.
-Where the agreement to get married part of this equation can get tricky is that by proving the second and third elements listed above it is possible to have agreed to be married without ever having actually discussed it with your “spouse”.
+By proving the second and third elements, you may have agreed to marriage without any direct discussion with your partner.
+That’s the tricky part, and it can make defining the agreement aspect complex.

 Life circumstances can lead to a common law marriage

 Living together as a married couple would be an important aspect to consider then.
-If you pay bills together, cook meals together, make decisions as a unit and go about your lives as a married couple might then you may meet this requirement.
-Consistently spending the night at a person’s home, having a sexual relationship, and generally meshing your life and theirs are all possible pieces of evidence that could be used to prove cohabitation.
+If you pay bills together and cook meals together, then you may meet this requirement.
+Consistently spending the night at a person’s home and having a sexual relationship could be used to prove cohabitation.

 When does a common law marriage actually begin and how can it end?